hksung/Data_Structure_W22/Chapter2-1_ex.md

 - Input: A sequence of n numbers A = <a1, a2, ... an> and a value v.
 - Output: An index i such that v = A[i] or the special value NIL if v does not appear in A.

 Q. Write pseudocode for linear search, which scans through the sequence, looking for v.
 Using a loop invariant, prove that your algorithm is correct.
 Make sure that your loop invariant fulfills the three necessary properties.
+(The following is the python code.)

 ```python